Nebelhorn Trophy

-The Nebelhorn Trophy is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the German Ice Skating Union (Deutsche Eislauf-Union) and held in Oberstdorf, Germany.
+The Nebelhorn Trophy is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the German Ice Skating Union (Deutsche Eislauf-Union) at the Eissportzentrum Oberstdorf in Oberstdorf, Germany.
 The competition debuted in 1969 and is named after the Nebelhorn, a nearby mountain.
-When the ISU launched the ISU Challenger Series in 2014, the Nebelhorn Trophy was one of the inaugural competitions.
-The Nebelhorn Trophy has been a Challenger Series every year since.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and as part of the Challenger Series, skaters earn ISU World Standing points based on their results.
+It has occasionally served as the final qualifying event for the Winter Olympics.
+When the ISU launched the ISU Challenger Series in 2014, the Nebelhorn Trophy was one of the inaugural competitions, and it has been a Challenger Series event every year since.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and as part of the Challenger Series, skaters earn World Standing points based on their results.

 Nobunari Oda of Japan holds the record for winning the most Nebelhorn Trophy titles in men's singles (with three).
 Four skaters are tied for winning the most titles in women's singles (with two each): Alissa Czisny of the United States, Carolina Kostner of Italy, Kaetlyn Osmond of Canada, and Irina Slutskaya of Russia.
 Two teams are tied for winning the most titles in pair skating (with four each): Tatiana Volosozhar and Maxim Trankov of Russia, and Aljona Savchenko and Robin Szolkowy of Germany, although Savchenko has won an additional two titles with other partners.
 In addition, Minerva Fabienne Hase of Germany has won four Nebelhorn Trophy titles in pair skating, but with two different partners.
 Lilah Fear and Lewis Gibson of Great Britain hold the record in ice dance (with three).